valoran-M/Soya/doc/soya.md

-# Soya langage
+# Soya language

-Soya is an imperative object oriented langage.
+Soya is an imperative object oriented language.

-We have two type of stuctures :
+We have two type of structures :
 - Primitive type
 - Object